invertase/react-native-firebase/docs/app/quick-start.md

 ## Additional Utilities

-The package also provides access to the firebase instance:
+The package also provides access to a utility Firebase module:

 ```js
 import { utils } from '@react-native-firebase/app';